shbyun080/arxiv-scraper/README.md

 `C:arxiv-scraper\scrape.py --cfg C:arxiv-scraper\main.yaml --out C:arxiv-scraper\out`

 ## License
-The code in this repository is released under the .
+The code in this repository is released under the GNU General Public License v3.0.
 A copy can be found in the LICENSE file.